gbmhunter/blog/content/pages/electronics/communication-protocols/usb-protocol/_index.md

 This circuit example from FTDI Application Note AN_146 does exactly that:

 {{< figure src="/images/2011/09/ftdi-app-note-an-146-limiting-inrush-current-by-slow-mosfet-turn-on.png" width="518px" caption="Limiting the USB inrush current by slowing down the turn-on of a MOSFET with a RC circuit.
-Image from http://www.ftdichip.com/Support/Documents/AppNotes/AN_146_USB_Hardware_Design_Guidelines_for_FTDI_ICs.pdf." caption-position="bottom" >}}
+Image from http://www.ftdichip.com/Support/Documents/AppNotes/AN_146_USB_Hardware_Design_Guidelines_for_FTDI_ICs.pdf."  >}}

 If you prefer a powerful, one component solution, you can get a variety of load switches which also perform inrush-current limiting.